sraven24/Project-1/README.md

 5. Credits

 ## Motivation for Project Choice
 We decided to focus our project on food insecurity in Georgia because it is a pressing issue in the state.
-Majority of the team is based in Georgia and after various discusses we decided to look at a real issue affecting the population in that state.
+Majority of the team is based in Georgia and after various discusses we decided to look at a real issue affecting the population in this state.
 The data we found contained a plethora of information regarding obesity, poverty, government assistance, and the prevalance of the issue in adults and children.

 ## Questions
 1. Which counties in Georgia are the most food insecure?